samuelgozi/firebase-firestore-lite/README.md

 Transactions allow us to perform batch reads, or reads and writes.
 All of the operations done as a part of a transaction are atomic; Either all of them succeed, or none of them are applied.

-Transactions are subject to the , so make sure you read them.
+They are subject to the [Quotas and Limits of Firestore](https://firebase.google.com/docs/firestore/quotas#writes_and_transactions), so make sure you read them.

 Let's start with a batch write.
 First, we create a transaction: